Aesthetic Guidelines Committee FAQs

 Q.: What if I want to replace like-for-like?

 Certain types of exterior modifications, such as like-for-like changes, do not require review or approval.
-For example, if a homeowner wants to repaint his or her home with the existing colors, or replace a tree or shrub with the same species, no review is required.
+For example, if a homeowner wants to repaint a home’s exterior with the existing colors, or replace a tree or shrub with the same species, no review is required.
 This concept also applies to the replacement of structures which are damaged or worn.